 We offer a 6-Day Ski Mountaineering Clinic, which takes place on Mt.
 Baker.
-This course is for intermediate and advanced backcountry skiers and snowboarders who want to learn the skills necessary for traveling on more technical and glaciated mountainous terrain.
+While we call it "ski mountaineering," this course is for both backcountry skiers and splitboarders who want to learn the skills necessary for traveling on more technical and glaciated mountainous terrain.

 The Challenges and Rewards of Ski Mountaineering

 Combining aspects of mountaineering with backcountry skiing, glacier skiing is an exciting sport that requires one of the greatest diversities of skills.
 In the backcountry, skiers must always take with them keen skills of observation and the ability to assess and interpret the day-to-day and hour-to-hour changes in mountain weather and snowpack.
 But on glaciers they must also deal with greater exposure to the elements and with the complexities of crevasse field travel.

 A group of skiers skin uphill in the Washington Pass backcountry.
 Coley Gentzel

 On this terrain skiers need to develop skills to make accurate observations of glacial structures so they can make good route selections.
 The pattern of large, external landforms can be used as a tool to predict inner structures.